What job will I get?

 What is the housing like?

-Fermilab arranges shared apartment housing for SIST interns.
-Typically, four interns share a two-bedroom, two-bath, fully furnished apartment equipped with everyday necessities.
+Fermilab arranges shared local housing (apartments or hotel) for SIST interns.
 No need to bring pots and pans or sheets and towels.

 How will I get to work?

-Fermilab provides one rental car for every four interns occupying Fermilab arranged housing.
-Drivers must have a license that is valid in the United States.
+Depending on housing, either shared rental cars or shuttle service is provided.
+When cars are offered, drivers must have a license that is valid in the United States.
 Cars cannot be taken out of Illinois.
 Interns share the cost of gas and tolls.

 Are there extracurricular activities associated with this program?